fletchel/DL2-CALM/blogpost.md

-# Confident Adaptive Language Modeling (CALM)
+# Introduction to Confident Adaptive Language Modeling (CALM)

-Transformer-based autoregressive language models have been shown to achieve remarkable performance on open-ended language generation tasks.
-However, the large scale of these models limits their applicability in real-world scenarios.
-Early-exit approaches attempt to address this constraint by allowing the model to skip computations at later layers whenever the confidence of the current prediction is sufficient.
-Although methods like BERxiT have previously been introduced for encoder-based models, Confident Adaptive Language Modeling (CALM) is the first work focusing on autoregressive LLMs.
+Transformer-based autoregressive language models have been shown to achieve remarkable performance on open-ended language generation tasks [1].
+However, the large scale of these models limits their applicability in real-world scenarios [2].
+Early-exit approaches attempt to address this constraint by allowing the model to skip computations at later layers whenever the confidence of the current prediction is sufficient [3].
+Although methods like BERxiT have previously been introduced for encoder-based models [2], Confident Adaptive Language Modeling (CALM) is the first work focusing on autoregressive LLMs [4].
 Without significant loss in performance, this framework has been demonstrated to allow for up to three times as fast inference time.
 Additional improvements can be obtained using simple linear mapping to cast intermediate representations as final-layer representations.

-The core idea of the *Confident Adaptive Language Modelling* framework is early-exit in the auto-regressive generation task, meaning that the next token $y_{t+1}$ can be chosen without traversing all $N$ layers of the decoder.
-This can be achieved by outputting the model's prediction $\text{argmax } p(y_{t+1} | d_t^i)$ at the first layer $i < N$  where its confidence is high enough.
+The core idea of the *Confident Adaptive Language Modeling* framework is early-exit in the auto-regressive generation task, meaning that the next token $y_{t+1}$ can be chosen without traversing all $N$ layers of the decoder.
+This can be achieved by outputting the model's prediction $\text{argmax } p(y_{t+1} | d_t^i)$ at the first layer $i < N$  where its confidence is high enough (Figure 1).
 This requires estimating the confidence of prediction $c_t^i$ at a given layer $i$ and comparing it with a predefined confidence threshold $\lambda$.
 If $c_t^i > \lambda$, the model's prediction $\text{argmax } p(y_{t+1} | d_t^i)$ at the current layer can be used to generate the next token.
 Otherwise, the model must compute the next representation $d_t^{i+1}$.

 ![Early-exit framework](https://github.com/fletchel/DL2-CALM/assets/34794757/32b36a8d-eaa0-4aa2-8477-0f4042df2515)
+Figure 1.
+The Confident Adaptive Language Modeling framework.
+Figure from [4].

-The confidence estimation is a crucial element of CALM; an underperforming method may either underestimate confidence --- leading to no computational benefit over the base model --- or overestimate the uncertain prediction, causing the quality of the generated test to deteriorate.
+The confidence estimation is a crucial element of CALM; an underperforming method may either underestimate confidence --- causing the model to never exit early and therefore leading to no computational benefit over the base model --- or overestimate the uncertain prediction, causing the quality of the generated text to deteriorate.
 The authors of the original work propose three robust confidence estimators:

 - **Softmax response** --- confidence is estimated as the difference between top two values of $\text{Softmax}(\mathbf{W}_Nd_t^i)$ with $\mathbf{W}_N$ denoting the weight matrix of the final MLP.
 This corresponds to the comparison between the probabilities of two most likely tokens being generated after the given layer.
 The main disadvantage of this method is the need to multiply the hidden-state by $V \times D$ matrix, where $V$ corresponds to the vocabulary size (usually over 30000).
 - **Hidden-state saturation**  --- this method estimates confidence based on the cosine similarity between the hidden-state representations after two consecutive layers $d_t^{i-1}$ and  $d_t^{i}$ for $i > 1$.
 Since computation of similarity between two vectors is relatively inexpensive, the main advantage of this method is its efficiency and ease of implementation.